-For each English learner who receives special education services, the student's ARD committee in conjunction with the student's LPAC shall select the appropriate assessments.
+For each emergent bilingual student who receives special education services, the student's ARD committee in conjunction with the student's LPAC shall select the appropriate assessments.

 a) Selecting Assessments

 The ARD committee shall document the decisions and justifications in the student's individualized education program (IEP).
 19 TAC 101.1005(a).